-Bone grafting rebuilds a jaw in areas that have experienced bone loss, making it possible to place dental implants in these sites with assured durability and longevity.Read More
+Bone grafting rebuilds a jaw in areas that have deteriorated, making it possible to place dental implants with assured longevity.Read More

 Surgical Assisted Orthodontics

-Some movements of teeth are unable to be achieved with conventional orthodontic treatment, which often tends to compensate for this with dental extractions and pulling back the front teeth.Read More
+Some tooth movements can't be achieved with conventional orthodontics, which often compensates with dental extractions and pulling back front teeth.Read More

 Mouth & Facial Injury